luciusmagn/magnusi.tech/posts/huoh.md

 figuring it out.

 Then it suddenly hit her.
 She put two and two together and became horrified and overcome with guilt.
 It was that strange man.
 It was her fault, she led him to her.
-Tears started streaming down her cheeks too, messing up her eyeliner.
+Her eyes teared up a little, messing up her eyeliner.
 It was too much for her, first Rat, now Endell.
 She felt horrible.

-She tried to explain to Neiro, but it was hard on her too.
-She didn't question who Horus was, given the circumstances, but said to come to her, that they need to figure something out.
+She tried to explain to Neiro, but it was hard.
+She didn't question who Horus was, given the circumstances, but she told them to come to her, that they need to figure something out.

 She also said that the man left a calling card and that there is an address on it, that it might be the place where they are keeping Endell.

-Since it was they would need to switch to a different train and the intervals are slow now that it's evening, Horus proposed they depart the train at the station near which is the truck lot and take the truck to Minerva's place.
+Since they would need to switch to a different train and the intervals are slow now that it is evening, Horus proposed they depart the train at the station near which is the truck lot and take the truck to Minerva's place.
 This would definitely be to the chagrin of other participants of the traffic, given the truck's proportions.